DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-aws-robomaker-ros2.md

 Connect with ROSbot and open terminal, you will create AWS access configuration for ROSbot.

-- Create directory for storing configuration and credentials:
+- Create a directory for storing configuration and credentials:
     ```
     sudo -u ggc_user mkdir /home/ggc_user/.aws
     ```

-- Create configuration file:
+- Create a configuration file:
     ```
     sudo -H -u ggc_user nano config
     ```